-We contracted with Knowledge Networks to administer our experimental intervention and a follow-up survey to a sample of its panel of respondents.
-These panelists, originally recruited through random-digit dialing, agree to take a 15-20 minute survey once a week via the Internet using a PC or WebTV in exchange for free Internet and WebTV access.
-In addition, the panelists often receive incentive payments and rewards through a loyalty program.
+We contracted with Knowledge Networks to administer our experimental intervention and a follow-up survey to a sample drawn from of its panel of respondents.
+These panelists, originally recruited through random-digit dialing, agree to take a 15-20 minute survey once a week via the Internet using a PC or WebTV in exchange for free Internet or WebTV access.7 The panelists receive incentive payments and rewards through a loyalty program.
 Knowledge Networks collects basic demographic characteristics for all its panelists, and its panelists are roughly representative of the adult U.S. population according to these characteristics.